meilisearch/integration-guides/guides/build_integration.md

 ## 6. Linter and Style

-A linter should be added to ease contributions and maintainers work.
+Your integration should contain a linter to ease contributions and maintenance.

 We also recommend to add a [`.editorconfig` file](https://editorconfig.org/) so that everyone can follow minimal styling rules.